 How to sell service plans for your HVAC business

-If your home-service company is like many others, it relies on a steady stream of calls from customers in order to stay in operation.
-Yet if your phone stops ringing for whatever reason, your business could be at risk.
+If your home-service company is like many others, it relies on a steady stream of customer calls to stay in operation.
+Yet, if your phone stops ringing for whatever reason, your business could be at risk.
 But what if there was a way to put your finances on autopilot, allowing your company to weather even the worst of off-seasons?
-That’s the type of transformative effect recurring service agreement can have for businesses that make house calls.
+That’s the transformative effect recurring service agreements can have for businesses that make house calls.